-Welcome to Fellowship with God: Confidence in Christ, a Study of the Epistles of John.
+Welcome to Fellowship with God; Confidence in Christ: a Study of the First Epistle of John.
 Summer is now really and truly behind us, the Fall studies have begun, and I am looking forward to exploring the epistles of John together with you.
 The past two years we have dug into the writings of Paul and Peter, and now we will learn what the Holy Spirit has to teach us through the voice and pen of John, the beloved disciple of our Lord.

-We began this week with an introductory lesson, to ease into our study with a closer look at the author, the recipients, and the circumstances of these three (particularly the first) letters.
+We began this week with an introductory lesson, to ease into our study with a closer look at the author, the recipients, and the circumstances of John’s three (particularly the first) letters.

 *But first, a disclaimer: Having used material written by others for many years, this is the first time I have written a study.
 I therefore beg your forgiveness in advance for any difficult-to-understand questions or hard-to-follow lines of reasoning.
 I am using several excellent commentaries written by trusted scholars as well as running each chapter past friends and a pastor for pre-reading.
 Any mistakes or difficulties are entirely mine.
 I pray the Holy Spirit prevents me from misrepresenting anything in his Holy Word.